acemod/ACE3/docs/wiki/framework/arsenal-framework.md

     class TAG_myActions {
         displayName = "My Actions";
         condition = QUOTE(true);
-        tabs[] = {0,5};
+        scopeEditor = 2; // Only actions with scopeEditor = 2 are shown in 3DEN.
+Actions working with variables should take object variables being reset between editor view and mission start into account. tabs[] = {0,5};
         class text {
             // A simple text label